-While her classmates were spending their junior college years studying and hanging out with their friends, this 18-year-old had a different set of problems towards the end of her first college year.
+While her classmates were spending their junior college years studying and hanging out with their friends, this teenage mother, all of 18, had a different set of problems towards the end of her first college year.

 Struggling to keep a huge secret under wraps, she successfully hid her pregnancy from everyone, including her parents, until the day before her delivery.